Ronkahn21/grove/docs/designs/topology.md

 Preferred Constraint Updates:
 - When strictest (narrowest) topology level changes (e.g., host → numa)
 - Operator updates preferred constraint to new strictest level
-- Applies to all three levels (PodGang, TopologyConstraintGroup, PodGroup)
+- Applies to all three levels in scheduler API: PodGang (from PodCliqueSet), TopologyConstraintGroup (from PodCliqueScalingGroup), and PodGroup (from PodClique)

 ### 2. Operator API Changes (Grove CRDs)